Markololo/3d-models-app/README.md

 4. **Launch the App**
    - Reload the **localhost** in your browser.
    - Click on the app link to start using it.
-5. **files: ERD, UserGuide, and README are in project root folder**
+5. **files: ERD, UserGuide, and README are in project root folder and reference.md are in Implementation Resources in project board**